Copperhead

 Diet: Largely mice, but also small birds, lizards, snakes, amphibians, and insects (especially cicadas).

 Breeding information: Adults court and mate in spring and fall.
-Males locate females by scent and often fight other males in vertical combat, in which the front third of their body becomes airborne and entangled.
+Males locate females by scent and often fight other males in vertical combat, in which the front third of their bodies becomes airborne and entangled.
 Copperheads, like other vipers, produce relatively few young.
 Females give live birth to 1-21 (average 7) young in late summer or early fall.

 Status in Tennessee: Locally abundant except for central and western Tennessee.
 Populations are vulnerable to being killed by humans and road mortality.

-Fun Facts:
+Fun Facts

-• Juvenile Copperheads wiggle the bright yellow tip of their tail to lure prey within striking distance, a behavior known as caudal luring.
+- Juvenile Copperheads wiggle the bright yellow tip of their tail to lure prey within striking distance, a behavior known as caudal luring.

-• Fortunately, Copperhead venom is not very potent so fatalities from bites are extremely rare.
+- Fortunately, Copperhead venom is not very potent, so fatalities from bites are extremely rare.